 The 1989 Silver Eagle (Buy on eBay) showed a slight up tick for mintage of bullion coins during a down year for the price of silver.
 The United States Mint sold a total of 5,203,327 silver bullion coins dated 1989.
 This was just above the mintage level for 1988.
 Since the start of the program, the U.S. Mint had now produced and sold more than 25 million ounces of silver through the program.

-The 1989 Proof Silver Eagle showed a relatively large gain from the low level of the prior year.
+The 1989 Proof Silver Eagle (Buy on eBay) showed a relatively large gain from the low level of the prior year.
 This collectible proof version of the Silver Eagle was produced at the San Francisco Mint and sold to collectors for an original offering priced of $23.00 per coin.
 The final reported mintage was 617,964.

 Perfect graded NGC coins in MS 70 and PF 70 Ultra Cameo are more commonly found than for prior years.
 Perfect examples graded by PCGS remain scarce.

 During 1989, the overall average price of silver was $5.51.

 - Proof Mintage: 617,964

 - Designers: Adolph A. Weinman (obverse), John Mercanti (reverse)

 - Thickness: 2.98 mm (0.117 inches)

 - Edge: Reeded